rht-labs/enablement-docs/6-return-of-the-app-monitoring/README.md

 ![monitoring-meme](../images/exercise6/monitoring-meme.jpg)

 ## Exercise Intro
-Why do we use visual monitors?
-Visual monitors support the tight feedback loop which is vital to an agile working environment.
-Being in a centrally visible location, visual monitors radiate information rapidly, meaning the team doesn't have to go looking for it.
-Visual monitors also provide a degree of accountibility while also keeping the team motivated to fix problems.
-With broken components visualised, seeing progress monitors change from red to green can give the collective feeling that progress is being made.
-Finally visual monitors can promote team cohesion as it enables all team members to be on the same page regarding the current project status.
+Why do we use build monitors?
+Build monitors provide a tight feedback loop which is vital to an agile working environment.
+Being in a highly visible location, build monitors radiate information rapidly, meaning the team doesn't have to out of their way to find it.
+Build monitors also provide a degree of accountability whilst also keeping the team motivated to fix problems.
+By displaying failed builds, and showing the changes from red to green can give the collective feeling that progress is being made.
+Finally, build monitors can promote team cohesion as they enable all team members to be on the same page regarding the current project status.
+The most important thing here isn't the tool, but the visual feedback.
+In previous labs we've displayed the below build monitors on Raspberry Pi's hooked up to large TV screens that everyone can see at a glance.
+We've also used colour-changing lightbulbs in the labs that change from Green to Red depending on the success/fail status of jobs.

+In this Exercise we will be creating a build monitor to display all of our jobs in one visual display as well as pipeline views.
+We will then add the cause of build failures for each job to the monitors.
+This will allow you to rapidly see twhy a particular build is failing and fix it faster.
 ____
 ## Learning Outcomes
 As a learner you will be able to